Publication:

 dc.identifier.urihttps://hdl.handle.net/20.500.14288/13933

-dc.keywordsMergers
+dc.keywordsMergers and acquisitions

 dc.keywordsClawback provisions

-dc.keywordsRestatements corporate governance
+dc.keywordsRestatements

 dc.publisherWiley

-dc.sourceJournal of Business Finance & Accounting
+dc.relation.ispartofJournal of Business Finance and Accounting

-dc.titleM&A decisions and US Firms' voluntary adoption of clawback provisions in executive compensation contracts
+dc.titleM&A decisions and US firms' voluntary adoption of clawback provisions in executive compensation contracts

 dc.typeJournal Article